centuryglass/IntraPaint/README.md

 #### Q: Where are the ControlNet options?

 The ControlNet panel only appears if the WebUI backend has a working ControlNet extension installed with API support.
-Unfortunately, this requires some extra configuration in both Forge and Automatic1111 right now.

 *If using WebUI Forge*:  The most recent version of the Forge WebUI (as of 8/30/24) does not have a working ControlNet API.
 Use Git to revert to commit `bfee03d8`, or install the [v0.0.17 release](https://github.com/lllyasviel/stable-diffusion-webui-forge/releases/download/previous/webui_forge_cu121_torch21_f0017.7z).